 Our success will depend in part on our ability to obtain patents and maintain trade secret protection, as well as successfully defending these patents against challenges, while operating without infringing the proprietary rights of others.
 We have filed a number of U.S. patent applications on inventions relating to the composition of a variety of polymers, specific products, product groups and processing technology.
-As of September 30, 2019, we had a total of 28 issued U.S. patents and an additional 35 issued (or registered) foreign patents.
+As of March 31, 2020, we had a total of 29 issued U.S. patents and an additional 37 issued (or registered) foreign patents.
 The patents on the bioerodible technologies expire between May 2021 and March 2026.
-Currently, SUSTOL is covered by eight patents issued in the U.S. and by 31 patents issued in foreign countries including Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
+Currently, CINVANTI is covered by 6 patents issued in the U.S. with expiration dates of September 2035.
+Currently, SUSTOL is covered by 8 patents issued in the U.S. and by 31 patents issued in foreign countries including Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
 U.S. patents covering SUSTOL have expiration dates ranging from May 2021 to September 2024; foreign patents covering SUSTOL have expiration dates ranging from May 2021 to September 2025.
-Currently, CINVANTI is covered by five patents issued in the U.S. with expiration dates of September 2035.
-HTX-011 is protected by ten patents issued in the U.S. and by 21 patents issued in foreign countries including Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Luxembourg, Mexico, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan and the United Kingdom.
+HTX-011 is protected by 10 patents issued in the U.S. and by 24 patents issued in foreign countries including Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, Mexico, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan and the United Kingdom.
 U.S. patents covering HTX-011 have expiration dates ranging from May 2021 to April 2035; foreign patents covering HTX-011 have expiration dates ranging from May 2021 to March 2034.
 Our policy is to actively seek patent protection in the U.S. and to pursue equivalent patent claims in selected foreign countries, thereby seeking patent coverage for novel technologies and compositions of matter that may be commercially important to the development of our business.
 Granted patents include claims covering the product composition, methods of use and methods of preparation.
 Our existing patents may not cover future products, additional patents may not be issued and current patents, or patents issued in the future, may not provide meaningful protection or prove to be of commercial benefit.